fpapado/react-lazy-images/README.md

 ## Pieces
 ### Simple use case
-`LazyImage` is the basic solution.
-Other components build on top of this.
+`LazyImageBasic` is, well, the basic solution.
+Other components build on a similar interface.
 At its core, it is tiny, and you could implement this:

 ```js

 ```

 At the moment, it uses [react-intersection-observer]() under the hood.
-There are a few more pieces to it, such as warning about fallbacks and supporting Server-Side rendering.
+There are a few more pieces to it, such as warning about fallbacks and supporting eager loading/rendering.
+It is provided more as a reference, for example if you want to implement something similar, or to investigate whether lazy loading images can fit in your application.
 [Check it out]()

 ### Customising what is displayed